zebrajr/LAMPinDocker/README.md

 ```

 ### Result
-Use the folder 'html' for your web service files
+Use the folder "html" for your web service files

-Inside the folder
+Files related to the MySQL will be saved in the folder "mySql"

 ### Note